• Skip to main content

 …he was singing in code that he comes with the power of Changó to heal.
 You can watch the young Miranda singing with the Orquesta Harlow in The Bronx in 1971, in Ismael Miranda Con La Fania Abran Paso Pelicula Our Latin Thing 1971 on YouTube.

 [Editor’s Note: I have no idea why this has entered my life so powerfully, but my last three months in New York City, I slept in a room filled with bronze Ife heads from Nigeria and Benin, and when I first came to Puerto Rico just after, I listened to this song constantly.
-I had no idea what it meant, but I know now.]
+I had no idea what it meant, but know I do.]

 The African drum is a healing instrument.
 Stand close to the drummers and you will know it.